VergerGod/garbage_classification_app/README.md

 # garbage_classification_app
-a simple garbage classification app by Python
+a simple garbage classification app by Python.